terra-money/docs/docs/develop/sdks/terra-js/getting-started.md

    ::: {admonition} Switching to LocalTerra or the mainnet
    :class: note

    The previous code block shows how to connect to the Bombay testnet.
-To connect to the Columbus-5 mainnet for production, replace the testnet URL with `https://lcd.terra.dev`.
-For Localterra, enter the following URL: `http://localhost:1317`.

 To connect to LocalTerra, change the `URL` to `”http://localhost:1317”`.
 To connect to the Columbus-5 mainnet for production, use “`https://lcd.terra.dev`”.

    You will also need to change the `chainID` from `"bombay-12"` to `”localterra”` or `"columbus-5"`.
    :::